Agnogh/math-for-kids/README.md

 ### **1.3 User Experience**

 #### **1.3.1.
 Targeted group**
-Anyone who wants to try their luck.
-There are no age limitations/restrictions.
-The most likely audience consists of very young users or older people.
+The game is suitable for anyone who wants to try their luck, with no age restrictions.
-It could serve purpose as a competition between friends.
+It is most appealing to younger users and casual players, and can also be used as a light-hearted competition between friends.

 ### **1.4.
 User expectation**
 Expectations are intentionally limited.
 The game serves as a light-hearted demonstration of probability rather than a serious attempt at predicting lottery outcomes.